HomeProgrammingPythonPython Intersection of Two Lists: 5 Easy Ways to Find Common Elements

 Conclusion

-As we saw, the intersection of any two lists is very easy to find.
+As we saw, finding the intersection of any two lists is very easy.
 You need to have a basic knowledge of Python programming.

-In this article, we discussed three easy methods to find the intersection of two lists in Python.
-The intersection of any two lists can be found in whatever its elements.
+In this article, we discuss three easy methods for finding the intersection of two lists in Python.
+The intersection of any two lists can be found in the elements they share.

 As per your choice, you can select any one of the methods & start practicing it.
 It will help you in the future.